 The Sports Betting Integrity department’s role consists of the gathering of intelligence and information relating to suspicious betting and serves as a liaison with local and foreign regulatory authorities, law enforcement agencies, betting monitoring systems, sporting bodies and gaming operators in order to investigate irregular and suspicious betting activity.

-Furthermore, the Unit also liaises with other Directorates within the MGA to implement various policy initiatives, such as:
+Furthermore, the department also liaises with other Directorates within the MGA to implement various policy initiatives, such as:

 bringing into force the provisions at law relating to the reporting of suspicious betting activity by gaming operators to the MGA; and